Indian rhinoceros: Reproduction

 Captive bulls breed at five years of age, but wild bulls attain dominance much later when they are larger.
 In one five-year field study, only one Indian rhino estimated to be younger than 15 years mated successfully.
 Captive cows breed as young as four years of age, but in the wild, they usually start breeding only when six years old, which likely indicates they need to be large enough to avoid being killed by aggressive bulls.
+In the wild, females reach full maturity at about 6.5 years, and males at about 10 years.
+The ovarian cycle lasts 5.5 to 9 weeks on average.
 Their gestation period is around 15.7 months, and birth interval ranges from 34 to 51 months.

-In captivity, four Indian rhinos are known to have lived over 40 years, the oldest living to be 47.
+An estimated 10% of calves will die before maturity.
+This is mainly attributed to predatory attacks from tigers (Panthera tigris).
+In captivity, four Indian rhinos lived over 40 years, the oldest living to be 47.

 Threats

-Habitat degradation and floods

-Habitat degradation caused by human activities and climate change as well as the resulting increase in the floods has caused large death of Indian rhinos and has limited their ranging areas which is shrinking.
+Habitat degradation caused by human activities and climate change as well as the resulting increase in the floods has caused many Indian rhino deaths and has limited their ranging areas which is shrinking.